ArkMeteor/ArkMeteor/README.md

-# Hi there! 👋 I'm Ayush Singh Rathore
+# Hi there! 👋 I'm Ayush Rathore

 ## ☄️ About Me